-Bumper sticker on retired teacher’s car
+A bumper sticker on a retired teacher’s car

 Happy Retirement Sayings

 Have you ever been out for a late autumn walk in the closing part of the afternoon, and suddenly looked up to realize that the leaves have practically all gone?
 You hadn’t realized it.
-And you notice that the sun has set already, the day gone before you knew it — and with that a cold wind blows across the landscape.
+And you notice that the sun has set already, the day gone before you knew it — and with that, a cold wind blows across the landscape.
 That’s retirement.

 Retirement is a field of clover, but by the time you reach it, you’re too old to climb the fence.